Diabetic Neuropathy Types and Treatments

 In addition to high blood sugar, contributing factors can be inflammation of the nerves by an autoimmune response, genetics, being overweight, smoking or alcohol use.

 Severe or long-term neuropathy can result in injuries or infections that have significant consequences.
 An untreated sore can become gangrenous (caused by tissue death) and can lead to surgery or even amputation.
-Other long-term complications may include urinary tract infections and incontinence, deterioration of joints, low blood pressure, digestive problems, increases or decreases in sweating, sexual dysfunction and the masking of low blood sugar symptoms.
+Other long-term complications may include urinary tract infections and incontinence, deterioration of joints, low blood pressure, digestive problems, increases or decreases in sweating, sexual dysfunction (read more at ViaQX) and the masking of low blood sugar symptoms.

 There are various types of diabetic neuropathy.
 The most common is peripheral neuropathy, which usually affects the toes, feet, legs hands and arms.
 Another common type is autonomic neuropathy, which affects nerves in the autonomic system, which controls your heart, bladder, lungs, stomach, intestines, sex organs and eyes.